Find out the symptoms of and treatment for this painless condition that causes streaks on the abdomen, breasts, hips, buttocks and thighs.

 Retinoid cream.
 Derived from vitamin A, retinoids — such as tretinoin (Retin-A, Renova, Avita) — that you apply to your skin may improve the appearance of stretch marks less than a few months old.
 Tretinoin, when it works, helps to rebuild a protein in the skin called collagen, making the stretch marks look more like your normal skin.
 Tretinoin can irritate your skin.

-If you're pregnant or nursing, talk with your doctor about other treatment options, because possible side effects of retinoid cream may affect the baby.
+If you're pregnant or nursing, talk with your health care provider about other treatment options, because possible side effects of retinoid cream may affect the baby.

-Work with your doctor to choose the most appropriate treatment or combination of treatments for you.
+Work with your health care provider to choose the right treatment or combination of treatments for you.
 Factors to consider include:

 Many creams, ointments and other products claim to prevent or treat stretch marks.
-Products made of cocoa butter, vitamin E and glycolic acid, for example, aren't harmful, but they probably won't help much either.
+These include products made of cocoa butter, vitamin E and glycolic acid.
+They aren't harmful, but they probably won't help much either.

-Stretch marks usually fade and become less noticeable over time and don't require any specific self-care or home therapy.
+Stretch marks usually fade over time and don't need self-care or home therapy.

 The idea that you can prevent or treat stretch marks by rubbing creams, oils or lotions on your skin is not supported by strong evidence.

-If you seek treatment for stretch marks, prepare for your appointment by listing some basic questions to ask your doctor, including:
+If you seek treatment for stretch marks, prepare for your appointment by listing some basic questions to ask your health care provider, including: